Uranium-235: Nuclear weapons

 The Little Boy gun-type atomic bomb dropped on Hiroshima on August 6, 1945, was made of highly enriched uranium with a large tamper.
-The nominal spherical critical mass for an untampered ^{235}U nuclear weapon is 56 kg, which would form a sphere 17.32 cm in diameter.
+A tamper is a layer of dense material surrounding the fissile material that delays its thermal expansion, keeping it supercritical for longer.The nominal spherical critical mass for an untampered ^{235}U nuclear weapon is 56 kg, which would form a sphere 17.32 cm in diameter.
 The material must be 85% or more of ^{235}U and is known as weapons grade uranium, though for a crude and inefficient weapon 20% enrichment is sufficient (called weapon(s)-usable).
 Even lower enrichment can be used, but this results in the required critical mass rapidly increasing.
 Use of a large tamper, implosion geometries, trigger tubes, polonium triggers, tritium enhancement, and neutron reflectors can enable a more compact, economical weapon using one-fourth or less of the nominal critical mass, though this would likely only be possible in a country that already had extensive experience in engineering nuclear weapons.
-Most modern nuclear weapon designs use plutonium-239 as the fissile component of the primary stage; however, HEU (highly enriched uranium, in this case uranium that is 20% or more ^{235}U) is frequently used in the secondary stage as an ignitor for the fusion fuel.
+Most modern nuclear weapon designs use plutonium-239 as the fissile component of the primary stage; however, HEU (highly enriched uranium, in this case uranium that is 20% or more ^{235}U) is frequently used in the secondary stage as an igniter for the fusion fuel.